-The ease of completing opening balance sheet accounting and working capital settlements are largely dependent upon the company’s historical financial processes and team in place.
+The ease of completing opening balance sheet accounting and working capital settlements is largely dependent upon the company’s historical financial processes and team in place.
 Transaction closing dates in the middle of the month, as opposed to a month-end cutoff, can also cause additional procedures to be necessary to complete working capital and opening balance sheet calculations.

 Buyers should attempt to minimize estimates as much as possible in completing this settlement.
 Oftentimes opening balance sheet audit procedures may also be applied in the working capital settlement process.
 This can serve a dual purpose: